chinmayasharma/Stock_Comparison_Tool/PROPOSAL.md

 ## Libraries:

 1) ofxJson will be used to retrieve data from the Alpha Vantage API
-2) openGL will be used to generate 2D Visual Graphics from the data
+2) ofxGrafica will be used to generate graphs
+3) ofxDatGUi will be used to create the User Interface

 ## Checkpoints for next 3 weeks: